-Pancreatic cancer can start in the head, body or tail of the pancreas.
 There are different types of cells in the pancreas.
-Knowing the type of cell a cancer starts in and where in the pancreas it starts helps your doctor decide about which treatment you need.
+Knowing the cell type and where in the pancreas the cancer started helps your doctor plan the best treatment for you.

 Cancer can start in the head, body or tail of the pancreas.
 The wide end of the pancreas is called the head.
 The thin end is called the tail.
 The bit in the middle is called the body.